Sruinard/ArchitectureKata/README.md

 This repository contains the materials offered for submission, for our participation in the [O'Reilly Spring 2022 Architecture KATA class](https://learning.oreilly.com/featured/architectural-katas/) course.

+## TODO - disclaimer that it's not finished

 ## Document outline

 - [Executive summary](#executive-summary)